Databus Logo

 What teaching looks like with CampusAlly LMS

-From lecture prep to student feedback — the complete faculty workflow, without WhatsApp.
+From lecture prep to follow-up — the faculty workflow, without WhatsApp.

 1

-Professor uploads PPTs, PDFs, and videos to the course module.
-Tagged to the syllabus unit — students see it instantly.
+PPTs, PDFs, and videos go into the course module, tagged to the syllabus unit; students see them instantly.

 2